AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/11/lowland-multimodality-detection/index.md

 Next, it's starting to rain[^1].
 The rain fills the mountain hollows with water and forms a bunch of ponds.
-The area of the mountain strictly below the ponds saturated with water.
+The area of the mountain is strictly below the ponds saturated with water.
 Now let's introduce the following definitions:

 * **Groundwater**: the area below a pond saturated with water